Requests and Holds

 Pop-up box that lets the user re-order the position of a borrower in the request queue

-Please use extreme caution.
+Do not do this unless instructed or authorized.
 Many borrowers track their requests and could be upset if they are moved down in the queue.

 Checking out an Item on Hold for Another Borrower